 The parts of the dandelion apparently represent the celestial bodies: the yellow flower head is the sun, the white seed head is the moon, and the seeds are the stars as they spread all over the galaxy (read: your lawn).

 What we think of as the petals of a dandelion flower are actually individual flowers themselves.
-They will produce fruit called achenes, followed by the tiny, barbed brown seed and it’s accompanying “parachute” that helps it disperse in the wind.
+They will produce fruit called achenes, followed by the tiny, barbed brown seed and it’s accompanying “parachute” (called a pappus) that helps it disperse in the wind.

 Dandelion flowers do not need to be pollinated to form seed.

 Dandelions likely originated in Eurasia 30 million years ago.